Definition of

 It is important for the patient who is subject to a bandage to follow a series of recommendations in this regard, such as these:

--You must be careful to prevent injuries or numbness in your limbs.
+-You must be attentive to prevent injuries from appearing or your limbs from becoming numb.

 -If you feel a lot of discomfort or pressure in the area, you should go to the doctor so that the bandage can be properly checked.

--As much as possible, you should keep the part of your body that has the bandage elevated and avoid making sudden movements with it.
+-To the extent possible, you should keep the part of the body that has the bandage elevated and you should avoid making sudden movements with it.

-In addition to the above, it is worth knowing that sometimes unexpected situations can occur that result in a bad bandage.
-Specifically, it can be considered that the bandage has been carried out improperly or that it has not achieved the desired purpose when these circumstances occur:
+In addition to the above, it is worth knowing that, sometimes, unexpected situations can occur that result in a poor bandage.
+Specifically, it can be considered that this has been carried out inadequately or that it has not achieved the desired goal when these circumstances occur:

--The limb has been improperly positioned before placing the device, resulting in discomfort for the patient and even muscle tension.
+-The limb has been improperly positioned before placing it and this results in discomfort in the patient and even muscle tension.

--The so-called compression syndrome has developed.
-It occurs when the bandage has been pressed excessively, which causes the toes or fingers to start to have a cyanotic appearance.
-Not to mention that they become very cold and the person feels that their extremity is completely numb.
+-The so-called understanding syndrome has been generated.
+It occurs when the bandage has been applied excessively, which causes the fingers or toes to begin to have a cyanotic appearance.
+Not to mention that they become very cold and that the person feels that their limb is completely numb.